As a technical interviewer, you want to:

 While the logistics of a technical interview don’t allow you to check off each item in this checklist while the interview is ongoing, it’s a good idea to keep the checklist in front of you, to check off what you can, and then review the checklist after the interview is complete.

-- ______ I’ve given a virtual handshake.
+- I’ve given a virtual handshake.
 Acknowledge the person before delving into the content of the interview.
 Also mention any potential distractions that may occur.
 Don’t get into small talk beyond “how are you doing today?”
-You want to stay focused on the interview.
+Technical interviewer want to stay focused on the interview.

 - I’ve taken the lead.
 If others beside the candidate and yourself participate, such as the recruiter, let them introduce themselves.
 But otherwise let the candidate know you are running the interview.